Mark Warner Ltd: Overview

-Mark Warner's summer destinations include beach resorts in Greece and Turkey, with facilities including tennis and water-sports centres.
-Its winter ski programme includes 11 chalet hotels, one chalet and apartments in the French Alps, Austria and Italy.
+Mark Warner's current summer destinations include four beach resorts in Greece and one in Turkey, with facilities including tennis and water-sports centres.
+Its winter ski programme include one chalet hotel in Tignes in the French Alps.

 Mark Warner has a childcare programme but certain ski properties are reserved for adults, in keeping with the original idea.

 In 2012, the Levante Beach Resort on Rhodes, a 5-star resort built to Mark Warner's own specifications, was added to the portfolio.

 In 2010 ex-Savills director Giles Gale launched a new associated business - Mark Warner Property - to specialise in the sales and marketing of ski property developments in Austria.
 In 2012 the business was expanded into Switzerland with a particular focus on Grimentz and the Valais region.

 In 2014, Mark Warner Holidays was a three-time winner in the British Travel Awards (Best Family Tour Operator [Medium size], Best Activity & Adventure Operator [Medium size] and Best All Inclusive Operator [Medium Size]).
 It was Best Ski Operator according to the Telegraph Travel Awards.